 A deep dive shows how their family incorporated different types of genes from immigrating to new areas or having a fresh set of genomes introduced to the population.
 Humans are one giant race.

 Medical professionals sometimes prescribe DNA tests for people who have a close family member with a hereditary disease or if a woman older than 35 is pregnant.
 Most genetic illnesses require both parents to pass on a faulty gene for the illness or condition to cause symptoms.
 Older women run the risk of having babies with chromosomal problems like Down Syndrome.

 Boosting Mental Health

 Genealogy helps us understand health in a way that gives the individual the agency to change their lifestyles to live healthier and longer lives.
-Genealogy is an activity that requires focus, energy, and problem-solving skills which all contribute to a healthy brain.
+Genealogy is an activity that requires focus, energy, and problem-solving skills, which all contribute to a healthy brain.

-Seniors can conduct genealogical research from any computer and requires little money to begin looking for their ancestry.
+Seniors can conduct genealogical research from any computer, and it requires little money to begin looking for their ancestry.
 Tracing an ancestral path is rewarding because it gives the investigator a bond with their roots and reminds older adults that they belong to a family that has been around for centuries.

 As a group activity, seniors can collaborate and uncover any mysteries lurking in their recent family histories.
 Research has shown that remaining active in endeavors that truly interest them aids seniors in fighting diseases like high blood pressure, Alzheimer’s disease, some cancers, and a host of other conditions.